build-wars/gwmultilaunch/trunk/readme.txt

 Vista and Win7 are tricky in that, once you approve a program to run as admin, it doesn't really ask you again for a while.
 Even if you move it, it still seems to remember to run as admin.
 Don't know if this lasts the session or not.

-Solutions:
+Solution:
-1) Run Guild Wars Multi-Launcher in admin mode (right click gwmultilaunch.exe-> run as admin)
+Run Guild Wars Multi-Launcher in admin mode (right click gwmultilaunch.exe-> run as admin)

 Running gwml in admin mode as well puts it on equal footing with gw.exe that was run as admin.
 This allows it to close the mutex which prevents more gw.exes from launching.